kudobuilder/kudo/keps/0008-operator-testing.md

 As the KUDO development team, I...

-* *Must* be able to validate that KUDO releases do not break existing Frameworks.
+* *Must* be able to validate that KUDO releases do not break existing Operators.
-* *Must* be able to validate that Framework contributions do not break existing Frameworks.
+* *Must* be able to validate that Operator contributions do not break existing Operators.
-* *Must* be able to validate Frameworks in many different Kubernetes environments to ensure compatibility.
+* *Must* be able to validate Operators in many different Kubernetes environments to ensure compatibility.

-#### Framework Developer
+#### Operator Developer

-As a Framework Developer, I...
+As a Operator Developer, I...

-* *Must* be able to validate that my changes do not break my Frameworks and that my features work correctly.
+* *Must* be able to validate that my changes do not break my Operators and that my features work correctly.
 * *Must* be able to write test cases for many different valid (and invalid) configurations.
 * *Want to* be able to author tests in a declarative language, without resorting to writing code in a normal programming language.
 * *Must* be able to easily understand test results and failures.
-* *Must* be able to incorporate KUDO Framework plans into my tests.
+* *Must* be able to incorporate KUDO Operator plans into my tests.

 #### Cluster Administrator

 As a Cluster Administrator, I...

-* *Must* be able to easily validate that Frameworks work well in my cluster.
+* *Must* be able to easily validate that Operators work well in my cluster.
 * *Want to* be able to author my own test cases for known failure modes or critical features.

 #### Application Operator